Cloud Database Security Issues And Challenges

 Of course, a weakness of database auditing is that it tracks what’s already happened.
 Ideally, your cloud-based database security solutions will include intrusion detection capabilities such as Pivot Point Security’s Oscar to identify suspicious activity before it results in any data loss or theft.

-Another concern around database auditing is performance degradation.
+Another challenge around database auditing is performance degradation.
 Auditing needs to be structured appropriately so that useful details aren’t lost in a sea of data whose acquisition bogs down performance and/or storage.

 - Whether the database software is patched and configured in the most secure manner.